AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-31307-magento-patch-out-of-memory-on-certain-categories.md

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:** Adobe Commerce on cloud infrastructure 2.4.0

 **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.4.0 - 2.4.1-p1

- >![info]
+>[!NOTE]
 >
- >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
+>The patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 Fixes the issue where there are *Out of memory* errors on certain categories due to problems with dynamic CSP whitelisting for cached blocks.

- <span class="wysiwyg-underline">Steps to reproduce:</span>
+ <u>Steps to reproduce:</u>

 1. Generate small profile fixtures (`bin/magento setup:performance:generate-fixtures`).
 1. Open all category pages in different tabs.

- <span class="wysiwyg-underline">Actual result:</span>
+ <u>Actual result:</u>

 <pre>[date and time] PHP Fatal error: Allowed memory size of 1073741824 bytes exhausted (tried to allocate 90112 bytes) in Unknown on line 0
 [date and time] PHP Fatal error: Allowed memory size of 1073741824 bytes exhausted (tried to allocate 33554440 bytes) in /app/<project id>/vendor/magento/module-csp/Model/Collector/DynamicCollector.php on line 31</pre>

- <span class="wysiwyg-underline">Expected result:</span>
+ <u>Expected result:</u>

 All the pages have opened correctly.